Shirley Chisholm: State legislator

 After Jones accepted a judicial appointment rather than seek reelection, Chisholm sought to run for his seat in the New York state assembly in 1964.
 Chisholm faced resistance based on her sex, with the UDC hesitant to support a female candidate.
-Chisholm chose to appeal directly to women voters, including using her role as Brooklyn branch president of Key Women of America to mobilize female voters.
+Chisholm chose to appeal directly to women, including using her role as Brooklyn branch president of Key Women of America to mobilize female voters.
 Chisholm won the Democratic primary in June 1964.
-She then won the seat in December with over 18,000 votes over Republican and Liberal party candidates, neither of whom received more than 1,900 votes.
+She then won the seat in December with over 18,000 votes over Republican and Liberal Party candidates, neither of whom received more than 1,900 votes.

 Chisholm was a member of the New York State Assembly from 1965 to 1968, sitting in the 175th, 176th and 177th New York State Legislatures.
 By May 1965, she had already been honored in a "Salute to Women Doers" affair in New York.
 One of her early activities in the Assembly was to argue against the state's literacy test requiring English, holding that just because a person "functions better in his native language is no sign a person is illiterate".
 By early 1966, she was a leader in a push by the statewide Council of Elected Negro Democrats for black representation on key committees in the Assembly.

 Her successes in the legislature included getting unemployment benefits extended to domestic workers.
 She also sponsored the introduction of a SEEK program (Search for Education, Elevation and Knowledge) to the state, which provided disadvantaged students with the chance to enter college while receiving intensive remedial education.

 In August 1968, she was elected as the Democratic National Committeewoman from New York State.

 U.S. House of Representatives

 Initial election

 In 1968, Chisholm ran for the U.S. House of Representatives from New York's 12th congressional district, which, as part of a court-mandated reapportionment plan, had been significantly redrawn to focus on Bedford–Stuyvesant and was thus expected to result in Brooklyn's first black member of Congress.
-(Adam Clayton Powell, Jr. had, in 1945, become the first black member of Congress from New York City as a whole.)
+(Adam Clayton Powell Jr. had, in 1945, become the first black member of Congress from New York City as a whole.)
 As a result of the redrawing, the white incumbent in the former 12th, Representative Edna F. Kelly, sought reelection in a different district.
 Chisholm announced her candidacy around January 1968 and established some early organizational support.
 Her campaign slogan was "Unbought and unbossed".
-In the June 18, 1968 Democratic primary, Chisholm defeated two other black opponents, State Senator William S. Thompson and labor official Dollie Robertson.
+In the June 18 Democratic primary, Chisholm defeated two other black opponents, State Senator William S. Thompson and labor official Dollie Robertson.
 In the general election, she staged an upset victory over James Farmer, the former director of the Congress of Racial Equality, who was running as a Liberal Party candidate with Republican support, winning by an approximately two-to-one margin.
-Chisholm thereby became the first black woman elected to Congress, and was the only woman in the first-year class that year.
+Chisholm thereby became the first black woman elected to Congress, and she was the only woman in the first-year class that year.